Aurora, Illinois, minor league baseball history

-Minor league baseball teams were based in Aurora, Illinois, in various seasons from 1888 to 1915.
-Playing under numerous monikers, Aurora teams played as members of the Interstate League in 1888, Illinois-Iowa League from 1890 to 1892, Western Interstate League in 1895, Wisconsin-Illinois League from 1910 to 1912 and Bi-State League in 1915, winning the 1907 league championship.
-Aurora hosted home minor league games at the Driving Park, Hurds Island Park and Fox River Park.
+Minor league baseball teams were based in Aurora, Illinois, in various seasons between 1888 and 1915.

+Playing under numerous nicknames, Aurora teams played as members of the Interstate League in 1888, Illinois-Iowa League from 1890 to 1892, Western Interstate League in 1895, Wisconsin-Illinois League from 1910 to 1912 and Bi-State League in 1915, winning the 1907 league championship.

 Baseball Hall of Fame member Casey Stengel played for the 1911 Aurora Blues, leading the Wisconsin-Illinois League in hitting.

+The Aurora teams hosted home minor league games at the Driving Park, Hurds Island Park and Fox River Park.

 History

 Aurora first hosted a minor league baseball team when the Aurora team played as members of the 1888 Interstate League.
 Playing in the four–team league with Aurora were the Bloomington Reds, Peoria Reds and Terre Haute Hoosiers.
 The league records and 1888 standings are unknown.

 Aurora rejoined minor league baseball play when the 1890 Aurora Hoodoos joined the Illinois-Iowa League, an Independent league.
 Aurora played their home games at both the Driving Park and Hurds Island Park.
-The Hoodoos finished the 1890 season with a 52–54 record, placing 5th in the eight–team league under manager Tim Manning.
-Aurora finished 13.5 games behind the 1st place Ottumwa Coal Palace Kings in the final standings.
+The Hoodoos finished the 1890 season with a 52–54 record, placing fifth in the eight–team league under manager Tim Manning.
+Aurora finished 13.5 games behind the first place Ottumwa Coal Palace Kings in the final standings.

 In 1891, the Aurora Maroons continued play in the Illinois-Iowa League, but disbanded during the season.
 On June 17, 1891, the Maroons had a record of 11–27 when the franchise disbanded.
 Aurora was managed by Harry Smith, Ed Wiswell and Tim Manning.
-After Aurora folded, Tim Manning became manager of the league member Joliet Giants, leading them to a 2nd-place finish.
+After Aurora folded, Tim Manning became manager of the league member Joliet Giants, leading them to a second-place finish.

 Aurora briefly rejoined the 1892 Class F level Illinois-Iowa League before disbanding.
 After beginning the season without a team, the Peoria Distillers relocated to Aurora on May 31, 1892, and became the Aurora Indians.
 The 1892 team had a 17–8 record in Peoria and a 9–19 record in Aurora, playing under manager Mike Trost in both locations.
 The Aurora Indians disbanded on July 5, 1892, with a 26–27 overall record.

 In 1895, Aurora played as members of the Class B level Western Interstate League.
-Aurora finished the season with a 2–12 record and in 4th place playing under manager William McDowell.
-Aurora was 8.5 games behind 1st place Terre Haute in the final standings.
+Aurora finished the season with a 2–12 record and in fourth place playing under manager William McDowell.
+Aurora was 8.5 games behind first place Terre Haute Hottentots in the final standings.
 The league began the season with six teams and ended the season playing with four.
 The Western Interstate League folded after the 1895 season.

 After a fifteen–year absence, Aurora became members on the 1910 Wisconsin-Illinois League, a Class D level league, beginning play at Fox River Park.
-The Aurora Islanders finished with a 43–81 record under managers Snapper Kennedy and Edward Jacobson, placing 8th and last in the eight–team league.
+The Aurora Islanders finished with a 43–81 record under managers Snapper Kennedy and Edward Jacobson, placing eighth and last in the eight–team league.
 The Islanders finished 33.0 games behind the champion Appleton Papermakers.